Towfiq-Roni/fb_and_sb_test/README.md

 # fb_and_sb_test

-Testing out and trying to use FutureBuilder and StreamBuilder
+Testing out and trying to use FutureBuilder and StreamBuilder with Provider

 ## Getting Started